 Any climb of Denali is a tremendous undertaking; however in response to a growing number of requests, we also offer the added challenge of attempting the mountain from the North Side.
 We have run two North Side expeditions in the past couple of years and both were successful.
 Our early season Sourdough team was the first party to reach the summit of Denali in 2008.

-We plan to send one team in by plane in early May and another team in by bus in early June.
 Please contact us for details and a complete itinerary.
 For the ultra-adventurous, we are also offering a climb of the North Side with a dog sled approach.
 You can read about our Sourdough Expedition HERE.

 *** Thanks to MT guide Dave Ahrens for the detail in our itinerary!